Audience: General (Public)

 Special thanks to Ben Wilkes, Director of Development at United Way of Greater Charlottesville, who generously facilitates these sessions.

-Treasurers Discussion Group- January 2026
+Treasurers Discussion Group- January 2026 (Online Only)

 Are you currently serving or interested in serving as a treasurer on a nonprofit board?
 Would you like to connect with others in similar roles to share insights, learn best practices, and discuss the unique challenges of nonprofit financial leadership?